-During our high-production years we sold our cut flowers to florists, grocery stores, at farmers markets and in subscriptions.
+During our high-production years, we sold our cut flowers to florists, grocery stores, farmers markets, and in subscriptions.
 Want to know what our all-time favorite must-have flowers are?
 The ones I think EVERY farmer should grow?
 Read on!

 But not just ANY sunflowers, they should be single-stem pollenless sunflower varieties.
 My best seller was Procut Orange, but we like all the Procut colors for different parts of the season.
 I also recommend the Sunfill variety, particularly the green color, as a fabulous filler for bouquets!
 Did you know that you can control the height and bloom size of sunflowers by planting them closer together?

 Not just any zinnias, they should be Benary’s Giants in seasonally-appropriate colors!
 We love the colors and flower forms of the newer Zinnia varieties, but Benary’s Giants were our bread and butter producer year after year.
 It’s a good idea to grow pastels and lighter colors at the beginning of the season, then primary and darker colors later in the season.
 Even though Zinnias are a “cut and come again” type of flower, did you know that they’re actually great for succession planting?